Brandon Jacobs: Southern Illinois

 After the completion of the 2003 college football season, Jacobs transferred to then Division I-AA Southern Illinois.
 Jacobs' one year at Southern Illinois was another solid one.
 He led the team with 150 carries for 992 yards (6.6 avg) and 19 touchdowns, one less than the school's all-time leader, Muhammad Abdulqaadir, who, like Jacobs, also played at Coffeyville Community College.
 Jacobs was an All-American first-team selection by The NFL Draft Report and All-Gateway Conference first-team choice and was also named Gateway Conference Newcomer of the Year.
 He led the conference and ranked tenth in the nation in scoring, averaging 9.5 points per game.
 Jacobs had eight receptions for 83 yards (10.4 avg), returned six kickoffs for 140 yards (23.3 avg) and had five 100-yard rushing games including the playoffs.

 Professional career

 2005 NFL draft

 Jacobs was graded the 11th best running back available in the 2005 NFL draft by Sports Illustrated.
-He was projected an early fourth round pick, and was indeed selected early in the fourth round (110th overall).
+He was projected an early fourth round pick.